 In this conversation, Tanner opens up about his perfect weekend, why people need change even when they don’t like it, and what separates a customer from a true partner.
 Fair warning: this isn’t your typical corporate interview.
 But as Tanner puts it: “I’m.
 Not.
 Normal.”

 You trained as a chef.
 Maybe not everybody knows that you've traveled all over the world.
-How does that impact on how you lead?
+How does that impact how you lead?

 What excites you most about the future of Winston?